 Banking in Sweden

-In Sweden, banks are generally open Monday to Friday 10:00 to 15:00 (3 p.m.).
-Some banks have extended opening hours on Thursdays.
-There are several different banks available in Lund, Helsingborg and Malmö.
+There are several different banks in Lund, Helsingborg and Malmö.
 There is no specific bank connected to Lund University.
+In general, banks in Sweden are open from 10:00 to 15:00 on weekdays.

-The different bank branches require different documentation from you as an international customer.
-Requirements for opening a Swedish bank account normally include a minimum stay of 12 months as well as a Swedish personal identity number (for some or all services).
+Different bank branches will require different documents from you as an international customer.
+Requirements for opening a Swedish bank account usually include a minimum stay of 12 months and a Swedish personal identity number (for some or all services).

-A Swedish personal identity number can only be obtained if you have a residence permit valid in Sweden for 12 months or longer.
-You apply for the Swedish personal identity number through the Swedish tax office (Skatteverket) once you arrive in Sweden.
-You may also need to have a Swedish identity card when opening a bank account.
+You can only get a Swedish personal identity number if you have a residence permit valid in Sweden for at least 12 months.
+You apply for a Swedish personal identity number through the Swedish Tax Agency (Skatteverket) after you arrive in Sweden.
+You may also need to have a Swedish identity card from the Swedish Tax Agency to open a bank account.

-It is strongly recommended that exchange students make banking arrangements from their home bank.
-Students staying in Sweden for less than six months will experience difficulties to open a bank account.
+It is strongly recommended that exchange students make banking arrangements with their home bank.
+Students staying in Sweden for less than six months will find it difficult to open a bank account.

-When you plan to open a Swedish bank account, please note the following:
+If you are planning to open a Swedish bank account, please note the following:

-- Most Swedish banks will charge you fees for different services.
-Ask about fees before choosing your bank.
+- Most Swedish banks will charge you fees for various services.
+Ask about the fees before you choose a bank.

-- In general, the banks do not provide international students with credit/debit cards for online payments.
+- Generally, banks do not provide international students with credit/debit cards for online payments.

-- Most credit cards are accepted in Sweden.
-If you have a credit card from home you can use it in Sweden.
+- Most major credit cards are accepted in Sweden.
+If you have a credit card from home, you will probably be able to use it in Sweden.

 - Do not bring large amounts of cash to the bank.
 Money laundering legislation requires the bank to ask questions about large cash transactions.
-If a customer does not present identification or provide a satisfactory explanation as to why the customer wants the bank to perform a certain service, the bank is not permitted to perform the requested service under the risk of criminal penalties and sanctions.
+If a customer fails to provide identification or a satisfactory explanation for the specific service requested, the bank may refuse to provide the service.
+This decision is subject to criminal law penalties and sanctions.

-- Do not use traveler’s or bank cheques.
+- Do not use traveller's or bank cheques.

-When opening a Swedish account you will get an IBAN nr and SWIFT nr, which enables you or your family to easily transfer money from your home account to your Swedish account.
+When you open a Swedish bank account, you will be given an IBAN and SWIFT number.
+You or your family can use these to easily transfer money from your home account to your Swedish account.

-If you are staying in Sweden for a longer period of time it will be much easier for you to manage your day-to-day financial matters, such as paying you rent and other bills, if you become a bank customer of a Swedish bank.
+If you are staying longer in Sweden, you will probably find it easier to manage your day-to-day financial affairs with a Swedish bank account.
+For example, you can pay your rent and other bills by becoming a customer of a Swedish bank.